The Discussion Settings are used to control readers comments on your site.

 Comment author must have a previously approved comment

 The default comment setting on all newly created blogs is ‘Comment author must have a previously approved comment before a comment appears’.

 This means any visitors that have had a comment approved on the blog in the past will have their comment immediately posted and only comments from new visitors are placed in the moderation queue.

 An administrator must always approve the comment

 If ‘An administrator must always approve the comment’ before a comment appears is selected this means all comments will go into moderation and they need to be approved by an administrator before appearing on your blog.

 This option is commonly used on class and student blogs to ensure no inappropriate comments are published.

 Comments submitted by the post author are always published immediately and aren’t sent to moderation.
-For example, if your student publishes a post on your class blog and then submits a comment on their own post their comment is published immediately.
+For example, if your student publishes a post on your class blog and submits a comment on their own post their comment is published immediately.